tofmat/tofmat/README.md

   - 💬 Ask me about Javascript, Typescript, React, Vue.Js, WordPress, CSS.
   - 📫 How to reach me: tosinogunfowote.com
   - 😄 Pronouns: Him/He
-  - ⚡ Fun fact: I never owned any video game.
-I could be on the internet the whole day.
+  - ⚡ Fun fact: I could be on the internet the whole day.
 And yeah I love travelling and trying out new things.